RobertARandolph/AdmiralBumbleBee.com/_posts/2020-01-21-best-guitar-stand.md

 If the stand did not hold the instrument firmly then this type of adjustment would be all for naught.
 Luckily it does.

+# The bad things

+No stand is perfect, however I only have a single complaint about this stand: It really hurts if you stub your toe on it.

+I'm not joking.
+My toe is black and blue from stubbing it on this stand while shooting video.
+If you like to shuffle your stands around, especially on carpet, you'll hate this stand.
+It stays in place.

+It's likely that someone else may find faults with the stand, however it meets my needs without fault.
+Hopefully I've provided sufficient info and demonstration that you can find potential faults that I've either overlooked, or that don't affect me.

 # Conclusion

 Short review.
 Strange subject.
 It sounds product placement, but I purchased this stand when I was looking for a normal K&M 17540 on reverb at the suggestion of [Michael Tobias](http://www.mtdbass.com).

 I absolutely love this stand, and I wanted to share why.

-You can [order them directly from zachary guitars](https://zacharyguitars.com/stands/) **AND** if you [Join my Discord chat](https://discord.gg/34cFzVn) I will be giving one of these stands away free to a patreon, discord user or anyone interested in acquiring one.
-I'm paying for the stand out of my own pocket.
+You can [order them directly from zachary guitars](https://zacharyguitars.com/stands/) **AND** if you [Join my Discord chat](https://discord.gg/34cFzVn) I will be giving one of these stands away free to a patreon, discord user or anyone interested in acquiring one. **I'm paying for the stand out of my own pocket.**

 No e-mail necessary, all I need is a way to contact you.
-Discord, Patreon, or just send me an E-mail saying that you're interested (audiolabs gmail).
+Discord, Patreon, leave a comment, contact me [on twitter](https://twitter.com/AdmiralBee) or just send me an E-mail saying that you're interested (audiolabs gmail).

 I also use [Hercules stands](http://herculesstands.com/international/), but their footprint is ridiculously large _and_ if you bump into one it's nearly impossible to recover before the crash.
 They are nice for display and their retail products are great (you've seen the big stands in my videos).